 Lack of hoof care.

+The next horsekeeping winter mistake that horse owners make is the lack of hoof care.
 Nothing irks a good farrier more than an owner who insists on foregoing hoof care during the winter months.
 Horses—barefoot or shod, ridden or not—need regular farrier care every six to eight weeks, maybe even more often, regardless of the season.
 Period, the end!

 No beauty treatment.